 Sometimes called cartographers, geographic information specialists mainly use GIS equipment to map out geographic regions.
 Some specialists also use cameras and other equipment to track wildlife in a particular area.
 For instance, endangered animals are often tracked to verify the numbers of a given population over time.
 Specialists also assist land owners in determining a region's wildlife population.
 This information is vital to land owners who are interested in eco-friendly construction and development.

-According to the BLS, employment of cartographers and photogrammetrists is predicted to increase 15% between 2018 and 2028.
-This much faster-than-average growth is attributed to the growing number of map-based websites and applications.
-These workers earned an average annual salary of $68,340 as of May 2018, per BLS data.
+According to the BLS, employment of cartographers and photogrammetrists is predicted to increase 4% between 2018 and 2028.
+This average growth is attributed to the growing number of map-based websites and applications.
+These workers earned an average annual salary of $72,420 as of May 2020, per BLS data.

 A wildlife biologist studies the behavior, physical appearance and activity of animals, including how they interact with their environments and with humans.
 They may use GIS systems to track their movements and estimate population levels.
 The GIS data may be used to predict the spread of diseases and invasive species as well as changes in their habitats.

-Per the BLS, wildlife biologists and zoologists earned an average salary of $67,760 in May 20158.
+Per the BLS, wildlife biologists and zoologists earned an average salary of $70,510 in May 2020.
 While wildlife biologists and zoologists will continue to be in demand to study animals, job growth will be slower-than-average due to shrinking budgets.
-Thus, the BLS predicts that employment of these workers will only increase five percent from 2018-2028.
+Thus, the BLS predicts that employment of these workers will only increase four percent from 2019-2029.